doableware/djongo/docs/docs/sponsor.md

     benefits:
       - Your name or company logo will be displayed on the home page.
       - Your feature requests and support queries to be given top priority.
+    invisible: true

   disclaimer:
     - Subscriptions are not binding and can be canceled any time.
-  - Upon successful checkout you are provided with an option to submit additional details required to deliver your benefits.
+    - Upon successful checkout you requested to submit additional details required to deliver your benefits.

+form:
+  subject: sponsor-page
+  fields:
+    - type: text
+      name: Name
+      label: "Name:"
+    - type: email
+      name: Email
+      label: "Email:"
+    - type: select
+      name: Subject
+      label: "Subject:"
+      options:
+        - Request a commercial license
+        - Unsubscribe from a tire

 ---

-{% include empty_banner %}

-{% include tire_column %}
+{% include sponsor.html %}

 {% include vendors/stripe.html %}